 The Belle II experiment covers a very broad range of physics using an excellent detector and large statistics.
-Some of the physics results show comparable or surpassing previous measurements, in spite of the smaller data taken in the early stage.
-We are aiming to accumulate the luminosity ~400 fb-1 comparable to BaBar experiment within this year.
+Some of the physics results show already surpass previous measurements, in spite of the smaller data taken at this early stage.
+We are aiming to accumulate the luminosity $\sim$ 400 fb-1, which is comparable to BaBar experiment, within this year.
 A lot of physics analysis is ongoing and results leading in precision will appear soon.